-- RVH's Accessibility Plan will be available to the community and staff on the RVH website www.rvh.on.ca - Information regarding the plan will be shared in hospital wide publications (I.e. Royal Review) and in the patient and family guide - Comments and feedback regarding the Accessibility Plan can be submitted via the RVH website.
-This feedback is monitored by the RVH Corporate Communications Team and reported to the Accessibility Committee
+- RVH's Accessibility Plan will be available to the community and staff on the RVH website www.rvh.on.ca - Information regarding the plan will be shared in hospital wide publications (i.e. This Week at RVH) and in the patient and family guide - Comments and feedback regarding the Accessibility Plan can be submitted via the RVH website.
+This feedback is monitored by the RVH Patient and Family Experience Office and reported to the Accessibility Committee